-Was Krishnadevaraya of Vijaynagar the greatest ever king of South India?
+Was Krishnadevaraya of Vijaynagara the greatest ever king of South India?
 This biography says so

 The Gajapati was eulogised in a similar vein as “lord of ninety million citizens, conversant in music and literature”.
 Below the surface of these grand epithets, however, the differences between these kings was striking.
 Prataparudradeva was a high-born kshatriya writing in classical Sanskrit, while Krishnadevaraya was a low-caste shudra writing in a vernacular.
 And although they were both steeped in a great Sanskrit literary tradition, their poetic productions were starkly different.

-Prataparudra”s major composition was the Sarasvati Vilasam, a Sanskrit work on dharmashastra that “embraced the entire range of the religious, moral and civil laws of the Hindus”.
+Prataparudra’s major composition was the Sarasvati Vilasam, a Sanskrit work on dharmashastra that “embraced the entire range of the religious, moral and civil laws of the Hindus”.
 Rather than an original contribution, however, it was more of a compilation of previous writers with no new opinions or insights.
 Furthermore, many literary scholars believe that the text wasn’t even written by the king, but by his court poet Lolla Lakshmidhara Pandita.

 In contrast, Krishnadevaraya produced one of the most important and original texts of Telugu literature.